snagdy/option-pricing-server/README.md

 - Adding additional pricing models, and the ability to select which is used for vending an option premium.

-- The ability to submit batch requests.
+- The ability to submit batch requests for vectors of inputs to calculate grids of option data.

-- The ability to request option greeks, prices, or both.

 # License